 Only a half cup or 125 grams of grain is the suggested amount you should consume per meal and should not exceed.
 While only a cup or 75 grams of legume is the recommended amount for consumption per day.

-You may consume other grains such and legumes such as:
+You may consume other grains and legumes such as:

-- Black rice, amaranth, millet, oats, quinoa for grains
+- Black rice, amaranth, millet, oats, and quinoa for grains

 Although, if you have diabetes or any other condition that has a connection to poor blood sugar control, you should avoid these altogether.